prod-by-ember/3SS/README.md

 ---

+**NOTE**: This README is severely underdeveloped...
+I'll update it at some point LMAO

 ## Communication Key
 The communication key (or $CK$) is the 8-character combination used to tell the application what specifications to use.
 This is decided by the encoders and decoders as soon as the Dark Agent has left.
 The $CK$ should be known between both teams.
 There should be a safe way to not only communicate it with the other team, but also a safe way to remember or write it somewhere.
 This communication must be discrete, as if it's revealed, then all ciphertext becomes vulnerable.